 You can get test results on the provincial online portal

 Will a family member or friend be allowed to join me in the COVID-19 Assessment Centre?

-As part of our commitment to maintaining a safe care and work environment in the COVID-19 Assessment Centres, visitors will not be allowed to join patients in the Assessment Centre with the following exceptions:
+As part of our commitment to maintaining a safe care and work environment in the COVID-19 Assessment Centres, visitors who are not being tested will not be allowed to join patients in the Assessment Centre with the following exceptions:

 - An adult accompanying a child who is a patient, a frail older person, a person with a disability